Not every dream is symbolic of something, though many are.

 If it takes place in the bedroom where you’re sleeping, you can be fooled into thinking you weren’t dreaming.

-They make their dreams up.
-It’s easier right?
+Some students make their dreams up.
+It’s easier, right?
 They’re just completing the assignment for a grade.
 Getting it done.

 It can be hard to tell the difference.
 This kind of dream is so normal and uninspiring that it can be hard to do.

 It can be difficult until you notice the minor differences.
 For example, the dog in your dream was standing to the right of your bed.
 When you wake up, in real life, he’s more to the left.
 He could have moved between the time you sensed him and the time you stirred awake.
-However, if you know you were as sleep, you know your eyes were close.
+However, if you know you were asleep, you know your eyes were closed.

 Yes, you dreamed your dog was standing at the foot of your bed.